Raise the Roof (game show): Round 2: Bid and Break

 The three remaining contestants were each given £500 to wager on six toss-up questions, with a maximum wager of £100 per question.
 The category for each question was announced before the contestants made their wagers.
 A correct buzz-in added the contestant's wager to their score and deducted the opponents' wagers from theirs.
 A miss penalized the contestant accordingly and gave the other two a chance to buzz-in and respond.
 No contestant could be penalized more than once on any single question.
 At the end of the round, the contestant with the lowest total for the round was eliminated; the other two advanced.
 If there was a tie for low score, a tiebreaker toss-up was asked to determine who advanced.
 Contestants could win up to £1,100 in this round.

 Round 3

 The two remaining contestants were each given £1,000 to wager on five questions, with a maximum wager of £200 per question, and entered separate isolation booths so that they could hear the host but not each other.
 As in round two, the category for each question was given before the contestants made their wagers.
 Each contestant gave an answer; a correct answer added the wager to the contestant's score, while a miss deducted it.
 The contestant with the higher total from this round advanced to the final.
 If the round ended in a tie, a final question was asked.
 Contestants could win up to £2,000 in this round, for a potential maximum of £3,600 over the entire game.

+If a contestant with mobility impairments advanced to this round, both contestants were sequestered in their isolation booths during the commercial break preceding the round; otherwise, contestants would not be sequestered until the rules of the round were explained.